 The Criminal Justice Reform Act (CJRA) permits the use of home detention if the court finds it necessary to restrict the defendant to a specified residence to reasonably ensure that the defendant will appear for court, to protect the safety of the public or an individual, and so that the defendant will not obstruct or attempt to obstruct the criminal justice process.
-Given the importance of striking an appropriate balance between these concerns and the liberty and due process rights of the defendant, the use of home detention was reviewed for needed program updates.
-After review, it was determined that courts order defendants to two categories of home detention without EM: Strict Home Detention (Strict HD), in which a defendant is not allowed to leave the residence for any reason except to (1) appear for court, (2) attend in-person monitoring or supervision appointments with Pretrial Services or Probation, or (3) attend in-person attorney visits (hereafter referred to the "standard exceptions"), or Home Detention with Limited Exceptions (HDLE), which permits the defendant to leave the residence for any other purpose (e.g., recurring medical appointments, work, school).
+Given the importance of striking an appropriate balance between these concerns and the liberty and due process rights of the defendant, the use of home detention was reviewed for any necessary refinements.
+It was determined that courts order defendants to two categories of home detention without EM: (1) Strict Home Detention (Strict HD), in which a defendant is not allowed to leave the residence for any reason except to (a) appear for court, (b) attend in-person monitoring or supervision appointments with Pretrial Services or Probation, or (c) attend in-person attorney visits (hereafter referred to the "standard exceptions"), or (2) Home Detention with Limited Exceptions (HDLE), which permits the defendant to leave the residence for other purposes as well (e.g., recurring medical appointments, work, school).

-When a court orders a defendant to HD without EM, the category of HD that the defendant is assigned to must correspond to the exceptions as outlined above.
-Any defendant who is ordered to HD without EM and is allowed to leave the residence for only the three standard exceptions will be assigned to Strict HD.
-Any defendant ordered to HD without EM, but who is allowed to leave the residence for any reason beyond the standard exceptions will be assigned to HDLE.
+When a court orders a defendant to HD without EM, the category of HD that the defendant is assigned to (Strict HD or HDLE) must correspond to the exceptions outlined above.
+Any defendant who is ordered to HD without EM and is allowed to leave the residence for only the three standard exceptions thus will be assigned to Strict HD.
+Any defendant ordered to HD without EM, but who is allowed to leave the residence for other reasons beyond the standard exceptions will be assigned to HDLE.
 This distinction dictates the expectations and requirements that defendants must meet on pretrial monitoring.
-Additionally, it determines whether defendants will be subject to home detention checks by Intensive Supervision Program (ISP) staff or Pretrial Services (PTS) staff.
-Home detention checks are explained further below.
-See also the three Notices attached, describing the requirements of each category of HD.
+Additionally, it